davidbo9omolov/DIP392-burger_town/README.md

 # 🍔 Team 7 DIP392 - Burger Town

-Welcome to the official GitHub repository for Burger Town — a modern digital restaurant ordering platform developed by Team 7 for the DIP392 final project.
+Welcome to the official GitHub repository for the project Burger Town — a modern digital restaurant ordering platform developed by Team 7 for the DIP392 final project.

 ---